 Because most skin cancers are curable if detected early, our dermatologists believe in early detection.
 We offer priority appointments for skin cancer so that patients with confirmed skin cancer or changing moles are seen first.
 We also offer total body skin exams to all our dermatology patients to help ensure early detection.

 If you haven’t had a skin exam lately, now is the time to call Vanguard Skin Specialists at (719) 355-1585 for an appointment with one of our dermatologists.
 Most skin cancers can be cured if caught early.
-For your convenience, we have two offices in Colorado Springs (Briargate and Broadmoor), as well as offices in Pueblo and Woodland Park.
+For your convenience, we have three offices in Colorado Springs (Briargate, Broadmoor, Northgate), as well as offices in Canon City, Pueblo and Woodland Park.
 You can also use our online appointment request form.
 Learn more about skin cancer in the FAQs below.

 There are three common types of skin cancer: